 The service lets passengers find cheap rides from one city to another in 19 countries.
 But Brazil, not the US, is next on the company's expansion list, CEO Frédéric Mazzella says.

 CNET On Cars is all about the biggest piece of tech in your life: Your car.
 Brian Cooley gets his hands on all the high tech cars, reveals their new technologies and shows you how they perform in the real world.

-Flooded cars are a nightmare -- basically junk, no matter how good they look.
-And they get resold all over the US.
-Brian Cooley shares some tips on how to spot one that's been for a swim.
+Flooded cars are a nightmare -- basically junk, no matter how good they look, and they get resold all over the US.
+Brian Cooley shares some tips on how to spot a car that's been for a swim.

 Technically Incorrect: A man in Maryland allegedly points a gun at a store clerk and, after police give chase, he's found in the back of an Uber car.